 Most parents wonder how often they should take their child to the dentist.
+They also wonder “when should I take my baby to dentist for the first time“.
 Most children should visit the dentist by the time they are a year old or when their teeth come through.
 For younger children, such as toddlers with an increased risk of decay, it is suggested that a child should visit the dentist every 4 months.
-However, the American Academy of Pediatric Dentistry recommends that most children should see a dentist every 6 months like adults.
+However, the American Academy of Pediatric Dentistry recommends that most children should see a Beverly Hills Children dentist every 6 months like adults.
 Regular dental check-ups are vital for children.
 Regular dental exams are the best way to ensure children stay cavity free.

 Although some children are less prone to developing oral health problems and cavities than other children, it is still crucial that even children with good oral health visit the dentist regularly.
 Cavities can develop sporadically, so regular visits to the dentist will ensure children maintain good oral health.
 Another important reason that children should visit the dentist twice a year is fluoride treatment.
 Fluoride is important for the maintenance of good oral health because it attracts nutrients, as well as minerals, which will strengthen the enamel of the teeth.
 Sealants are also applied at a dentist check-up.
 Sealants are applied to the teeth to protect teeth from bacteria, which will prevent decay.